BLC-BitcoinLC/BLC-BitcoinLC/README.md

 Hi Welcome to BLC-BitcoinLC.

-We are forking BTC from 2008 technology to the most advanced technologies of 2024.
+We are forking BTC from PoW to the most advanced technologies of 2024.
 No more wasted electricity for solving a puzzle(PoW), Miners can process AI tasks and get verified to get BLC.